-Writing/Project Assignment.
 There will be two writing assignments throughout the semester which are designed to get you to apply what you've learned to real life and to synthesize information learned throughout the course.
 A description of each assignment will be posted on Canvas.
 All written assignments should be turned in using the .doc or .docx file formats to Canvas.
-Files that I cannot open will not be graded and will receive a zero.
+Incorrect files or files that I cannot open will not be graded and will receive a zero.
 I will not accept hard copies of the assignment.

-Writing Assignments are due by the start of class (9:35am) on their assigned due dates.
-Writing Assignments submitted after the start of class will be marked down 15% until midnight of the day they are due.
-Writing Assignments submitted after midnight of the due date will not be accepted and will receive a zero.
+Writing Assignments are due by 10:00am on their assigned due dates.
+There is an automatic one-week extension, meaning you may submit the assignment up to one week late without penalty (you do not need to contact me to let me know the reason).
+Assignments will not be accepted or graded after the one week extension.
 More information about the writing assignments is available online at the class E-learning/Canvas site.

-In-Class Assignments.
+In-Class Assignments

 There will be a total of 12 short in-class assignments given randomly during the semester, each worth 2 points.
 The content of these assignments will vary, and they are designed to provide extra opportunities connect with the material and demonstrate your understanding.
 Only 10 of these assignments will count towards the final grade, and the two assignments with the lowest graded will be dropped.

-SONA Research Participation Requirement:
+SONA Research Participation Requirement